*Winner* Bronze medal in the FreeFrom Skincare Awards 2020 Hand, Foot & Nail Category and the highest rated Hand Sanitiser*

-100 ml amber glass bottle with plastic spray pump
+10 ml or 100ml glass bottle with plastic spray pump.

 As a small business, we are doing everything we can to offer this much needed product at a fair price at a very sensitive time, especially as the cost of all the materials for us have increased.
-We buy our organic alcohol in small batches and use palm-free glycerine, pure essential oils and glass bottles to reduce our environmental impact and make the best product we possibly can for your skin - once you take out all of our costs, including VAT, cost of ingredients and packaging, labour and postage, which we offer for free, we are not left with much - and top of that we will be donating 10% of our profits to coronavirus relief, so thank you for shopping small!
+We buy our organic alcohol in small batches and use palm-free glycerine, pure essential oils and glass bottles to reduce our environmental impact and make the best product we possibly can for your skin, so thank you for shopping small!

 INGREDIENTS: Organic Alcohol Denat., Aqua/Water/Eau, Glycerine, Citrus limonum (Lemon) Peel Oil, Eucalyptus radiata (Eucalyptus) Leaf Oil, Rosmarinus officinalis (Rosemary) Leaf Oil, Cinnamomum verum (Cinnamon) Bark Oil, Syzygium aromaticum (Clove) Bud Oil, Benzyl Benzoate* , Citral*, Cinnamal*, Eugenol*, Limonene*, Linalool* *Naturally Occurring In Essential Oils